 The PDU Set periodicity can be used to enhance CDRX at the NG-RAN, such that the CDRX cycle length is matched to the inter-arrival time of the PDU Sets.
 A PDU Set can be, for instance, a video frame with periodicity 1/(60 fps).
 Thus, more power could be saved at the UE while ensuring a short traffic delay, since the UE awake time could follow closely the traffic arrival.
 We note that the periodicity is a parameter already supported in one of the NGAP information elements (IEs) in TSCAI, associated with a TSC QoS flow [TS 38.413, TS 23.501].
 However, this periodicity is defined per packet burst rather than PDU Set.
 We propose to introduce a new attribute for the periodicity per PDU Set basis.
 This attribute contains a list of periodicity values, corresponding to different PDU Sets (e.g. for video and audio flows), in case multiple flows are multiplexed in the same QoS flow.
 This attribute is included in the NGAP PDU Session Management procedures and associated with the applicable QoS Flow.

+Note: The use of multiple periodicity values in the same QoS Flow for configuration of CDRX will be coordinated with RAN.

 PDU Set jitter range